-KNOW ALL MEN BY THESE PRESENTS, that the undersigned, being a licensed and registered land surveyor, as provided under Chapter 472, Florida S Statutes and is in good standing with the Board of Land Surveyors, does hereby certify that on he completed the survey of the lands as shown in the foregoing plat or plan; that said plat is a correct representation of the lands therein described and platted or subdivided; that permanent reference monuments have been placed as shown thereon as required by Chapter 177, Florida Statutes, as amended; and that said land is located in Section, Township, and Range, Town o of LaCrosse, Florida.
-NAME DATE Registration Number CATE OF THE ER'S ENGINEER THIS IS TO CERTIFY, that on, Registered Florida Engineer, as specified within Chapter 471, Florida Statutes, License No, does hereby certify that all required improvements have been in nstalled in compliance with the approved construction plans and as applicable, any submitted "as built" b lue prints in accordance with the requirements of the Town Council of the Town of LaCrosse, Florida.
-Registered Florida Engineer (SEAL)
+KNOW ALL MEN BY THESE PRESENTS, that the undersigned, being a licensed and registered land surveyor, as provided under Chapter 472, Florida Statutes and is in good standing with the Board l of Land Surveyors, does hereby certify that on he completed the survey of the lands as shown in the foregoing plat or plan; that said plat is a correct representation of the lands therein described and platted or subdivided; that permanent reference monuments have been placed as shown thereon as required by Chapter 177, Florida Statutes, as amended; and that said land is located in Section , Township, and Range, Town of LaCrosse, Florida.
+NAME DATE Registration Number CERTIFICATE OF THE SUBDIVIDER'S ENGINEER THIS IS TO CERTIFY, that on, ida Engineer, as specified within Chapter 471, Florida Statutes, License No, does he ereby certify that all required improvements have been installed in compliance with the approved construction plans and as applicable, any submitted "as built" blue prints in accordance with the requirements of the Town Council of the Town of LaCrosse, Florida.
+(SEAL) Registered Florida Engineer